No Daylight? No Problem! 5 Ways to Work In Your WorkoutArticle posted in: Fitness

 And treat them that way, like you would unmissable doctor appointments, says Lakatos.
 Plus, consistent exercise can help fight winter fatigue: Researchers at the University of Georgia found that sedentary, otherwise healthy adults who did 20 minutes of low-to-moderate aerobic exercise, three days a week for six weeks, reported feeling less tired and more energized.

-2. Consider group classes.
+2. Consider group exercise classes.

 Particularly during winter months, exercising with other people is not only a bonding experience but can also boost your mood, says Lakatos.
 You can also try online live classes through websites and apps.